HELP FOR PARENTS WITH CHILDREN WHO HAVE ASPERGERS/HIGH-FUNCTIONING AUTISM

-Anxiety-Free Haircuts for Aspergers Kids
+Anxiety-Free Haircuts for Aspergers and HFA Kids

-1. Allow your youngster to give an old doll or teddy bear a haircut while their own hair is being cut.
+1. Allow your youngster to give an old doll or teddy bear a haircut while his own hair is being cut.
 This may help your youngster learn to generalize the experience.
 You or the barber can also use the doll or teddy bear to demonstrate what it is you need or expect your youngster to do.
 For example, act out directions to "turn your head to the right" or "hold your head down."
 These are strong visual cues and may be better understood.

 2. At home, find opportunities to teach daily living skills, particularly hygiene and grooming.
 For example, your youngster may learn how to: